rokokos97/TrainTribeServer/README.md

 ## Functionality

 - Handles requests from the client side to facilitate communication between users and training events.
-- Manages a MySQL database to store data about users and events.
+- Supports both MongoDB and MySQL databases for data storage.
 - CRUD operations for users: creating, editing, and deleting user accounts.
 - CRUD operations for training events: creating, editing, sorting, and deleting training sessions.